Current Vacancies

 Please be advised that applications are welcome in Welsh, and any applications submitted in Welsh will not be treated less favourably than an application submitted in English.

-Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of temporary Deputy Safeguarding and Volunteer Officer within the Community Safety department based at Service Headquarters, Carmarthen.
+Mid and West Wales Fire and Rescue Service is seeking applications from individuals for the role of Mental Health and Wellbeing Advisor within the Human Resources Department based at Service Headquarters, Carmarthen.
+This is a full-time permanent role.

 The Role